dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-23-the-complete-guide-to-verifying-gems-with-rubygems-openpgp.markdown

 For the most part you can follow the defaults.
-I'll write in more detail about generating keys in another post, but for now lets just keep moving and generate a key quickly.
+I'll write in more detail about generating keys in another post, but for now lets just keep moving and generate a key quickly using the defaults.

 ### Signing the test package author's key